pwfisher/zibo.core/wiki/Core/Logging.md

     }

-Then you add it to the core logger using the the dependencies:
+Then you add it to the core logger using the dependencies:

     <dependency interface="zibo\library\log\listener\LogListener" class="foo\log\listener\FooLogListener" id="foo" />